rajneeshaggarwal/google-efficientnet/README.md

 EfficientNets are a family of image classification models, which achieve state-of-the-art accuracy, yet being an order-of-magnitude smaller and faster than previous models.

-Google develop EfficientNets based on AutoML and Compound Scaling.
-In particular, Google first use [AutoML Mobile framework](https://ai.googleblog.com/2018/08/mnasnet-towards-automating-design-of.html) to develop a mobile-size baseline network, named as EfficientNet-B0; Then, they use the compound scaling method to scale up this baseline to obtain EfficientNet-B1 to B7.
+Google developed EfficientNets based on AutoML and Compound Scaling.
+In particular, they first use [AutoML Mobile framework](https://ai.googleblog.com/2018/08/mnasnet-towards-automating-design-of.html) to develop a mobile-size baseline network, named as EfficientNet-B0; Then, they use the compound scaling method to scale up this baseline to obtain EfficientNet-B1 to B7.

 <table border="0">
 <tr>